marvinlam2000/Keylogger-Project/README.md

 # Keylogger Project

 ## Objective
 FOR RESEARCH PURPOSE ONLY!
-Developed a keylogging application to reseach keystroke capturing techniques, understand malware behavior, encrypting/decrypting files, and enhance detection and mitigation strategies.
+Developed a keylogging application to research keystroke capturing techniques, understand malware behavior, encrypting/decrypting files, and enhance detection and mitigation strategies.
 This project aimed to deepen my knowledge of cybersecurity threats, ethical hacking, and endpoint solutions.

 ### Skills Learned